jameshanlon/jameshanlon.github.io/content/writing-synthesizable-verilog.md

 <a name="if-statements" class="anchor"></a>
 ### If statements

-**Avoid mixing block control flow with boolean expressions.** This is because it make it harder for structural coverage analysis tools to break down complex conditions into manageable subterms, or even that analysis will ignore important conditional context of expressions.
+**Avoid mixing block control flow with Boolean expressions.** This is because it make it harder for structural coverage analysis tools to break down complex conditions into manageable sub terms, or even that analysis will ignore important conditional context of expressions.

 ```